UWSEDS/uwseds.github.io/projects.md

 * README.md file that gives an overview of the project
 * LICENSE file
-* setup.py file that initializes the project after it has been cloned
+* pyproject.toml file that specifies the package and allows it to be installed after it has been cloned
 * doc folder that contains documentation (including the functional specification, the design specification, and the final project presentation or poster)
-* python package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with `__init__.py` files) and test files that begin with "test_".
+* `src` folder containing a package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with `__init__.py` files).
+* `test` folder containing one or more python test files starting with `test_`.
 * examples folder that contains examples of using the packages

 ## Design Documents